izancode/student-portal-backend/README.md

 # API

-1 - Post API for student Sigin
+1 - Post API for student Sigin and Faculty Sigin

 - For Upload File Using Cloudinary, Multer , multer-storage-cloudinary
 - Setting Image Format in cloudinary Like width hight size and many more